When it comes to flying in Australia, does it make sense to buy miles and redeem tickets on Qantas or Virgin Australia Business Class?

 3. Consider reward seat availability

 Finally, availability – some routes are just more popular than others.
 You also have to be realistic with your expectations and flexible with travel dates and times.
 Make sure to research whether there’s availability for your intended travel dates before you jump in and make a miles purchase.
+Read our guide on how to search for frequent flyer award space here.

 Some programs, like Etihad Guest, also have restrictions on how last-minute you can make your redemptions (in this case, it’s 14 days prior to travel).